 Who We Are

-Enable quality, child-centered education through a network of public and community-based Montessori schools for underserved communities.
+Expand access to quality, child-centered education through a network of public and community-based Montessori schools.

 Statement of Values

 Montessori Partnerships for Georgia is founded in deep respect for the power and potential of every child.
 In making decisions, we hold the highest interests of the child in mind.

 As an organization, we strive to embody the vibrancy of a Montessori environment:

 - We embrace challenges as opportunities.

 - We work by building connections among people and organizations, leveraging each one’s strengths to build synergy and momentum.

 - We are an inclusive community, celebrating the ways our differences enrich our work.
 Through relationship-building and deep listening, we face the issues of race, class and inequity that pervade our culture, so that they may be transformed through our shared work.

 Annie Frazer has a passion for expanding access to high-quality Montessori education.
 She attended Montessori schools through age twelve and graduated from Grady High School in the Atlanta Public Schools.
 She holds a BA in English and theater from Oberlin College, an MA in education from Stanford University, an AMI Montessori elementary diploma from the Bergamo Montessori Training Centre, and AMI Montessori certification at the adolescent level.
 Annie has ten years of experience as a Montessori adolescent teacher and administrator at Arbor Montessori School in Atlanta and has worked as a middle school teacher in DeKalb County Schools.
 In the summers, she serves on the faculty of the AMI Montessori Orientation to Adolescent Studies.